mlange-42/yarner/guide/src/advanced/mdbook.md

 > mdbook init
 ```

 Delete the file `README.md` created by Yarner (or better, fill it with a readme for the project).
-Further, the correct paths need to be set in file `Yarne.toml`.
+Further, the correct paths need to be set in file `Yarner.toml`.
 See the next section.

 ## Settings